ty2/goodix-gt7868q-linux-driver/README.md

 - The default press-down pressure threshold is higher than palm detection threshold, preventing the cursor movement.
 - The maximum pressure detection is limited to 1000, even though the device report that supports up to 2000.
 Modify the `AttrThumbPressureThreshold` accordingly.
-- If you prefer, you can adjust the touch up and down pressure by setting the `AttrPressureRange` or remove pressure detection altogether by adding `AttrEventCode=-ABS_MT_PRESSURE;-ABS_PRESSURE;.`
+- If you prefer, you can adjust the touch up and down pressure by setting the `AttrPressureRange` or remove pressure detection altogether by adding `AttrEventCode=-ABS_MT_PRESSURE;-ABS_PRESSURE;`.

 ### Finally
 Restart the display manager.